 The Remake: Kasak

-Six years later, K Bapaiah remade Mouna Ragam in Hindi as Kasak, with Neelam, Rishi Kapoor and Chunkey Pandey in the lead.
+Six years later, K Bapaiah remade Mouna Ragam in Hindi as Kasak, with Neelam, Rishi Kapoor and Chunkey Panday in the lead.
 Kasak, however, failed to garner the same critical acclaim and box office success as the original.

-Influenced a little by Francis Ford Coppola's The Godfather Part II, Nayakan is considered as one of the best gangster dramas ever made in Indian cinema.
+Influenced by Francis Ford Coppola's The Godfather Part II, Nayakan is considered as one of the best gangster dramas ever made in Indian cinema.
 Kamal Haasan is scintillating as the titular anti-hero, who is pushed into the world of crime much against his wishes and rises through the ranks to be a powerful don.
 He won the National Film Award for Best Actor.
 Nayakan was also considered by Time in its "All-Time 100 Best Films", the only Indian movie to do so.

 The Remake: Dayavan

-Agni Natchathiram is a thriller about two warring half-brothers who unite when their father falls in trouble.
+Agni Natchathiram is a family thriller about two warring half-brothers who unite when their father falls in trouble.
 When it came out in 1988, Agni Natchathiram was praised for its visual flair, Ratnam's direction, the performances and Ilaiyaraaja's music.
 The movie starred Prabhu, Karthik, Amala Akkineni and Nirosha.